SMC-Presales-Accelerators/fabric_learning_series/data_ingestion_and_transformation/1_full_ingestion/README.md

 Expand the Tables node and select all the tables, click Next and then Create.

 Once your shortcut has been added, go back to the **(2) Conformed** workspace.
-Download the notebook below, and import it just like above.

-Once imported, open the `(Full Load) Curate Data` notebook and add the CuratedLakehouse as the default lakehouse.
+Open the `(Full Load) Curate Data` notebook you imported in Step 2.2 and add the CuratedLakehouse as the default lakehouse.

 Click Run all to curate your data.
 If you would like you can read the Markdown comments to learn more about what each section of the notebook is doing.